Perpetus.ai

 Modern financial infrastructure for an industry that plans further ahead than almost any other.

-Perpetus.ai is a software platform for the administration of preneed trust assets — the funds that funeral homes and their customers set aside today to pay for services that will not be delivered for years or decades.
-We are building it from scratch, in Florida, with the care the work deserves.
+Perpetus.ai is an independent software layer for preneed trust administration.
+It reconciles the funds that funeral homes and their customers set aside today — for services that may not be delivered for years or decades — against the statements of the trustees who hold them.

 Status